MrOoijer/R-work/README.md

 ### library

-Some routines that should find their way into my own library some day
+Some routines that have found their way into my own library some day

+### ccm

+Library for the Convergent Cross Mapping Algorithm, both the orinal and a more effcieint bootstrapped version

+### myLib

+Library to replace the old library directory